 The remote Seychelles archipelago has been uninhabited throughout most of recorded history.
-Some of the first known occupants were 17th-century pirates, who used the islands as a base for attacks on ships passing through nearby waters.
+Some of the first known occupants were 17th-century pirates, who used the islands as a base for plundering passing ships.
 Frenchman Lazare Picault formally explored the Seychellois isles during a 1742 expedition, and French colonists and their African slaves gradually began to settle in the archipelago shortly thereafter.
 During this era of seafaring exploration and trade, the Seychelles served as a natural transit stopover between Africa and Asia, and small numbers of Chinese, Indian, and Malaysian people also colonized the archipelago.
-Britain seized control of the island in 1814, and by the time the Seychelles declared their independence more than 150 years later, the islands had an established multi-ethnic heritage.
+Britain seized control of the islands in 1814, and by the time the Seychelles declared their independence more than 150 years later, the archipelago had an established multi-ethnic heritage.
 Today, the Seychelles are a true cultural melting pot, with citizens who claim origins from across the globe.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.